b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 ...

+### MALAPAKA, I. ###

+* Malapaka, Dr. Indira (2025).
+'From Hearth to Verse: An Archaeogastronomic Exploration of the Ancient Indian Kitchen' (pp. 182-187) in the *International Journal of Science and Research \[IJSR]*, Vol. 14, Issue 5, May, 2025.
+Paldi, Ahmedabad, Gujarat, India: World Wide Journas.
+DOI: https://dx.doi.org/10.21275/MS25502083759 (accessed: Sunday, July 20, 2025)

+**Purport:**<br>
+...

 ### MALHOTRA, A. ###

 * Malhotra, Anshu (2012).
 'Bhakti and the Gendered Self: A Courtesan and a Consort in Mid Nineteenth Century Punjab' (pp. 1506-1539) in *Modern Asian Studies*, Vol. 46, No. 6, 2012.
 Cambridge, Cambridgeshire, England, U.K.: Cambridge University Press.